 1. Blacklisting based on url (Integrity or Scrutiny)All of the manual pages have '/manual/' in the url, so I can type '/manual/' (without quotes).
 Including the slash ensures that it'll only blacklist directories called 'manual'.
 If I was confident that no other urls included the word 'manual' there'd be no need for the slashes.

 So to disregard the manuals but still check the outgoing links to that area, I'll want to 'Do not follow..'
-If I don't even want to check those links then it's 'Do not check..'
+If I don't even want to check those links but see them listed then it's 'Do not check..'
+If I want to disregard them completely then it's 'Ignore'.

 Another use of the 'Do not check' box is to speed up the crawl by disregarding certain file types or that you either don't need to check or can't check properly anyway (such as secure pages if you're using Integrity which doesn't allow authentication).
 For example you can type .pdf, .mp4 or https:// into that box (or multiple values separated by comma).